How You Can Get Involved

 Who We Work With

 We work with an array of grass-root charities and community groups in all aspects of society from a homeless day centre to a family playgroup, a children’s intensive care unit to sheltered housing for the elderly.
-We know every business is different, so we work with you to find opportunities that suit your organisation’s interest, capacity, skills and resources, and match them to the needs of organisations to build meaningful relationships that leave a lasting impact.
+We know every business is different, so we work with you to find opportunities that suit your organisation’s interest, capacity, skills and resources, and match them to the needs of organisations to build meaningful long-term relationships that have lasting impact.